 Most of us have come to realise that spending time outside has a positive impact on our health and wellbeing.
-Yet we are still put off from even venturing out into our own gardens when the weather takes a turn for the worst.
+But when the colder weather sets the warm sofa seems more inviting than a wet garden bench.

-Sure, braving the prospect of rain, sleet or snow is not most people’s idea of a good time, but with just a bit of thought and preparation you can turn your garden into a welcoming place whatever the weather has in store.
+Sure, braving the prospect of rain, sleet or snow is not most people’s idea of a good time.
+However, with a bit of thought and preparation you can turn your garden into a welcoming place whatever the weather has in store.

-Here are some ideas that may help you embrace the true spirit of outdoor living, right the way through the year.
+Here are some ideas that may help you embrace the true spirit of outdoor living, right through the year.

 In the bleak mid-winter: